onqtam/headjack/docs/why/SYSTEM.md

 Unbreaking America: Solving the Corruption Crisis

 > "If voting made any difference they wouldn't let us do it." - [Mark Twain](https://www.goodreads.com/quotes/400040-if-voting-made-any-difference-they-wouldn-t-let-us-do)

+> "In government, the scum rises to the top." - [Friedrich A. Hayek](https://www.azquotes.com/quote/950261)

+> "The state itself becomes more and more identified with the interests of those who run things than with the interests of the people in general." - [Friedrich A. Hayek](https://www.azquotes.com/quote/1300092)

+> "As a rule, regulation is acquired by the industry and is designed and operated primarily for its benefit." - [George J. Stigler](https://www.sjsu.edu/faculty/watkins/stigler.htm#:~:text=as%20a%20rule%2C%20regulation%20is%20acquired%20by%20the%20industry%20and%20is%20designed%20and%20operated%20primarily%20for%20its%20benefit.), the father of regulatory capture

+>> this is a talk all about regulatory capture: https://www.youtube.com/watch?v=F9cO3-MLHOM

 ██████████████████████████████████████████████████████████████████